steven-hosking/PersonalDetailsChallenge/README.md

 ## PersonalDetails-convert

-You can convert formats.
-Formats are determined automatically based on the file extension of the file.
+The extension of the file determines the conversion.

 **Flags**